salomondush/MakeMeals/README.md

     * Shows user's favorite recipes (usermarked favorite recipes)
 * Search Screen
     * User selects from available ingredients and can also provide additional ingredients
+    * Each recipe item in the results list will show
+        - title
+        - image
+        - missedIngredientCount
+        - usedIngredientCount

 ### 3. Navigation